Section 5. Responsible Use of Tobacco, Alcohol, and Other Drugs

 5.4.
 Provision at Public Events: Alcoholic beverages may not be provided at any public event on University property at which there are underage individuals, unless there is advance approval by University officials and reasonable precautions are taken to ensure that alcohol is served only to those of legal drinking age.
 Individuals dispensing alcohol assume serious liability if alcohol is served to anyone who is not of legal drinking age or anyone who is of age but is intoxicated.
 Alcohol should not be served at any time to individuals who are, or appear to be, intoxicated.

 5.5.
 Responsibilities of Sponsors: The sponsor of a public event is responsible for providing food and non-alcoholic beverages at any venue where alcohol is served.
-Sponsors should consult with the Event Support Meeting (which includes representatives from the Department of Student Engagement, the Department of Public Safety, and Conference and Events Services) to plan any event at which alcohol will be Served; to ensure that the event complies with campus policies and the laws of the Commonwealth of Massachusetts.
-More information is available at Event Support Meeting.
+Sponsors must consult and gain approval from the Department of Student Engagement to plan any event at which alcohol will be Served; to ensure that the event complies with campus policies and the laws of the Commonwealth of Massachusetts.
+More information is available at Student Organization Resources and Policy.

 Approved types of alcohol and amounts at any given time for residential students over the legal drinking age are: